 When you feel well again, you may want to try to do as much as you can while you’ve got the energy.
 Don’t try it.
-If you push yourself, you may crash later.
+If you push yourself too hard, you may crash later.
 Repeating this cycle can drive you right back into a relapse.

 You’ll need to learn to balance daily activities with rest, even when you’re in remission.

 It’s important to keep moving, such as with regular walking.
 It will keep you active and strong.
 Just remember to pace yourself: pushing too hard can cause you to feel worse. stretching and strengthening exercises using only your own body weight also can help.
 Shoot for one minute of activity followed by 3 minutes of rest.
 Break exercise into several brief sessions a day.

 - Wall push-ups

 Start with two to four repetitions and work your way up to eight at the most.

 As the exercise becomes manageable, gradually increase the time you do it.
 Aim for an increase of about 1 to 5 minutes per week.
 But continue to get 3 minutes of rest for every minute of exercise.
 If you reach a point where your exercise routine causes your symptoms to get worse, drop back down to the last level of exercise you could tolerate.

 A physical therapist can modify your exercise plan if you can’t leave home or get out of bed.